IRAQ – The Trip

 ASHUR (Qal’at Sherqat) was the capital of the Old Assyrian State (2025–1750 BC), the Middle Assyrian Empire (1365–1050 BC), and for a time, of the Neo-Assyrian Empire (911–608 BC).
 The remains of the city lie on the western bank of the Tigris River, north of the confluence with its tributary, the Little Zab.

-Occupation of the city itself continued for approximately 4,000 years, from the Early Dynastic Period to the mid-14th century AD, when the forces of Timur massacred its predominately Christian population.
+Occupation of the city itself continued for approximately 4,000 years, from the Early Dynastic Period to the mid-14th century AD when the forces of Timur massacred its predominately Christian population.
 The site is a World Heritage Site, added in 2003 following the conflict that erupted following the US-led 2003 invasion of Iraq and as a result of a proposed dam which would flood some of the site.
 Assur lies 65 kilometres (40 mi) south of the site of Nimrud and 100 km (60 mi) south of Nineveh.

 The inner city was protected by encircling walls nearly 2.5 miles (4 km) long.
 On the eastern side Ashur was washed by the Tigris, along which massive quays were first erected by Adad-nirari I (reigned c.
 1295–c.
 1264).
-On the north side an arm of the river and a high escarpment afforded natural defenses, which were augmented by a system of buttressed walls and by a powerful sally port called the mushlalu—a semicircular tower of rusticated stone masonry, built by Sennacherib and probably the earliest known example of this type of architecture.
+On the north side, an arm of the river and a high escarpment afforded natural defences, which were augmented by a system of buttressed walls and by a powerful sally port called the mushlalu—a semicircular tower of rusticated stone masonry, built by Sennacherib and probably the earliest known example of this type of architecture.
 The southern and western sides were protected by a strong fortification system.

 A catalog of Ashur’s buildings inscribed during the reign of Sennacherib (704–681) lists 34 temples, although fewer than one-third of them have been found.